noErrdev/python-chatops-incident-mplatform/docs/content/concepts.md

 # Concepts

-IMPulse is installed between Alertmanager and a messenger.
+IMPulse is installed between alert source and a messenger.

+!!! info
+    For example, let's take Alertmanager as the alert source.

 ![None](media/impulse.excalidraw.svg)